Engaging: attracting, delighting, pleasing to the eye or mind

 - Max A. van Balgooy, President.
 One of the national leaders in historical interpretation and community engagement, with extensive experience in developing solutions in collaboration with volunteers, staff, trustees, residents, scholars, design professionals, business leaders, and elected officials.
 Recognized researcher, author, and speaker on the trends, challenges, and opportunities facing museums, historic sites, and cultural organizations.
 A skilled facilitator and knowledgeable consultant for developing plans for business strategy, historical interpretation, public programming, marketing, and online media.
 For more details, read his profile, check out the projects, and connect with him on LinkedIn.

 - Mary A. van Balgooy, Vice President.
-Award-winning museum professional and public historian who has worked in a variety of institutions, including archives, botanic gardens, historic houses, historical societies, museums, preservation organizations, universities, and governmental agencies at city, county, and federal levels in all types of positions including administration, fundraising, collections, education, preservation, and public relations.
+Award-winning public historian and accomplished non-profit executive who has worked in a variety of institutions, including archives, botanic gardens, geography, historic houses, historical societies, museums, preservation organizations, universities, and governmental agencies at city, county, and federal levels in all types of positions including administration, board governance, fundraising, collections, education, preservation, and public relations.
 Her historical research focuses on the 19th and 20th-century history of women in the United States.
 For more details, read Mary’s profile and connect with her on LinkedIn.

 - Quick one-page company profile and three project profiles: Caramoor, Haas-Lilienthal House, and the Molly Brown House.